 What is Foetal Alcohol Spectrum Disorder (FASD?)
-Foetal Alcohol Spectrum Disorder (FASD) is the most common, non-genetic cause of learning disability in the UK (Plant, 1985; Plant et al., 1999; Autti-Ramo, 2002; British Medical Association, 2007; May and Gossage, 2001; Sampson et al., 1997).
-This condition is preventable.
-Research suggests that more than 7,000 babies are born every year in the UK with Foetal Alcohol Spectrum Disorder (The Telegraph 22/09/08).
-Some local authorities estimate that around 70% of the children needing adoptive families have drug/alcohol misuse in their background or have been exposed during pregnancy (Be My Parent 11/04/11 website).
+Foetal Alcohol Spectrum Disorder (FASD) is the most common, non-genetic cause of learning disability in the UK (Plant, 1985; Autti-Ramo, 2002; British Medical Association, 2007).
+Research suggests that at least 7,000 babies are born every year in the UK with Foetal Alcohol Spectrum Disorder.
+More than 70% of children with FASD have progressed through the care service so it is not surprising that many parents are foster, adoptive and kinship carers.
 It costs an estimated £2.9 million per individual to raise a child with FASD across their lifespan (Peadon et al., 2008).

 Of all the substances of abuse (marijuana, cocaine, and heroin) alcohol produces by far the most serious neuro-behavioural effects to the foetus.
 (IOM report to Congress 1996).
 Prenatal exposure is caused by alcohol crossing the placenta and within minutes, the level of alcohol in the foetus’ blood reaches maternal blood alcohol level.
 Alcohol is a teratogen which can cause any type of physical malformation and learning and behavioural challenges.